magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/learn.md

 ### CSP Layer

-Architecturally, the Connected Space Platform is an interoperability layer.
+Architecturally, the Connected Spaces Platform is an interoperability layer.
 It acts as a translator that allows different software and applications to communicate and share data, ensuring seamless integration and interaction across various systems.

 Key components of this layer include: